• Skip to primary navigation

 Instructions

-• Spatchcock the turkey the day before you'll be smoking it.
+- Spatchcock the turkey the day before you'll be smoking it by cutting and removing the spine.

-• Apply the dry brine to the underside of the bird, the skin, and underneath the skin.
+- Apply the kosher salt or dry brine to the underside of the bird, the skin, and underneath the skin.

 Just a word of warning.
 If you are going to smoke your turkey for a couple hours at a lower temperature without a pan underneath then crank the temp to 450 there is a good chance you could get a grease fire.
 You could also get an unpleasant burnt flavor from all the grease burning off.